mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 \ No newline at end of file
 ```

-`x` means latest for major, minor, or patch of a semantic versioning.
+`x` represents the latest version for major, minor, or patch in [Semantic Versioning](https://semver.org/).

 ### Build dependency
-Let's refresh the Helm dependency based on Chart.yaml
+Let's refresh the Helm dependency based on `Chart.yaml`
 ```bash
 ❯ helm dependency update charts/myapi
 Saving 1 charts